 All staff and volunteers have a duty to report concerns about a member of staff or volunteer.
-It is important that any concerns for the welfare of a child or vulnerable adult arising from suspected abuse or harassment by a member of staff or volunteer must be reported to either the designated child protection officer or his/her deputy immediately (see contact details below).
+It is important that any concerns for the welfare of a child or vulnerable adult arising from suspected abuse or harassment by a member of staff or volunteer must be reported to either the designated safeguarding lead or his/her deputy immediately.
 Anyone reporting concerns in good faith about a colleague abusing a child or any other Safeguarding concerns, will receive the Academy's full support.
 Whistleblowers will be regarded as witnesses and not complainants so that it is possible to separate the message from the messenger.